Experience the best snowboarding in Ontario

 Sir Sam’s

 Ontario’s second-oldest family-owned ski and snowboard area is set among 40 hectares of hardwood forest and Canadian Shield outcrops overlooking Eagle and Moose Lakes.
-Over 40% of the hill’s 14 runs are rated difficult, with a terrain park serving up rails, jumps and tabletops.
+Four of the hill’s 12 runs are rated difficult, with a terrain park serving up rails, jumps and tabletops.

-Choose from various accommodations nearby or plan a romantic couple’s getaway at Sir Sam’s Inn, a luxury adult resort and spa just a short walk from the hill.
-Since 1919, this restored inn offers fine dining and lakeside rooms with cozy wood-burning fireplaces and whirlpool baths.
+Choose from various accommodations nearby, including Sir Sam’s Inn, a luxury adult resort and spa just a short walk from the hill.
+Since 1919, this restored inn has offered fine dining and lakeside rooms with cozy wood-burning fireplaces and whirlpool baths.

 Location: 1054 Liswood Road, Eagle Lake